SELab-2/OSOC-1/docs/prerequisites.md

 ```

 Then we want to go into the psql cli.
-If you have setup environment variables, then you should only enter the container name.
+**If you have setup environment variables, then you should only enter the container name.
 Otherwise you need to enter the default values.
-This should only be done in development since we highly recommend using environment variables in production.
+This should only be done in development since we highly recommend using environment variables in production.**
 The username default is postgres, the password default is postgres and the database name default is osoc.
 ```shell
 sudo docker exec -it <container-name> psql -U $OSOC_DB_USERNAME $OSOC_DB_DBNAME -W
 ```
 #### PostgreSQL statements
-After that, we want to list the users and then assign it the admin role.
+After that, we want to list all the users to get their ids and assign the admin role to the correct user using the corresponding id.
 ```shell
 SELECT * FROM account;
 UPDATE account SET role=0 WHERE id='<id>';